Kleinrotti/TeamCord/README.md

 ### General
 - All operations with discord (linking a channel, joining and so on) are only available when you are logged in!
 Described below.
 - When opening Teamspeak, a new tray icon should appear which indicates the TeamCord connection status
 - First you have to login to discord.
 You can do this by opening the Addon settings.
-NOTE: Currently no accounts with 2FA enabled are supported!
   - Open Teamspeak -> Tools -> Options -> Addons -> TeamCord and click on "Settings".
 - If you connect to a Teamspeak server, TeamCord will automatically log you into discord (you can disable this in the settings and login manually via -> Plugins -> TeamCord -> Login).
 - Before you can connect to a Discord channel you have to be a member of that Discord server first with the needed permissions!